 The principles of AA Hockey are as follows:

 - The best philosophy for developing players is to create an environment where similarly skilled players are able to compete together and against each other.
-This AA Hockey Model provides a structure where players are provided the opportunity to access the level of hockey they are capable of playing at.
+This AA Hockey Model provides a structure where players are provided the opportunity to access the level of hockey they are capable of playing.

-- A standardized Province-wide system of hockey that creates a competitive balance at the Peewee, Bantam and Midget levels.
-It provides players with a "developmental" system that focuses on skill development and acts as a "feeder" system bridging the gap between grassroots hockey and Elite (AAA) hockey.
+- A standardized Province-wide system of hockey that creates a competitive balance at the U13, U15 and U18 levels.
+It provides players with a developmental system that focuses on skill development and acts as a "feeder" system bridging the gap between grassroots hockey and Elite (AAA) hockey.

 - The AA Model uses established criteria to determine the appropriate number of teams within the Province as well as the terms and conditions under which these teams operate.
 Identified AA Teams provide opportunities for all the players within their "Recruitment Area".